13pixlar/sticky-list/README.md

 #### Planned features

 * Support for multi page forms
+* Support for multiple uploads in file field
+* Support for GF 1.9 "Save and Continue" functionallity

+#### Usage

+1. Upload and activate the plugin
+2. Go to the settings page of a form and click the Sticky List settings tab
+3. Enable Sticky List for that form and choose your settings
+4. Select the page/post where the **form** is embedded
+5. Go to the form editor and select what fields should be displayed in the list
+6. Put the shortcode in a page/post with the corresponding form id, i.e `[stickylist id="1"]`

 #### List and edit Gravity Form entries on the front end